 Most prophets were sent to inspire action or change

 It’s easy to think of prophets as individuals propped up on an elevated step, rock, platform, etc., proclaiming a big, grand message to the crowd.
 Many prophets, however, had an intended audience of ten, three, or even one.
-It depended on where the motivation and inspiration was needed most.
+It depended on where the motivation and inspiration were needed most.

 Moses was an early Old Testament prophet and leader called by God to save the entire Israelite nation from slavery in Egypt.
 To start that process, however, he and his brother, Aaron, had to confront one person, the Pharaoh, to convince him to release the Israelites.

-Pharaoh refused, so God used Moses to perform miracles (well, plagues), demonstrating that Pharaoh was up against more than a couple strong-willed humans.
+Pharaoh refused, so God used Moses to perform miracles (well, plagues), demonstrating that Pharaoh was up against more than a couple of strong-willed humans.
 Nope, he was messing with God’s people.
 Yet it still took many confrontations with Moses, as well as several more plagues, to get Pharaoh to relent (Exodus 7-11).

 During the time of King David, God sent the prophet Nathan to him to tell him a parable, effectively convincing King David of his guilt from his recent actions in murder and adultery.
 The king repented and accepted his consequences (2 Samuel 12).

 The prophet Samuel, only a boy at the time, was sent by God to confront the high priest, Eli, about his sons’ sacrilegious actions.
-Unfortunately, in this case the recipient of the prophetic message did not follow through on the changes asked of him and his sons.
+Unfortunately, in this case, the recipient of the prophetic message did not follow through on the changes asked of him and his sons.
 Each of them met untimely deaths (1 Samuel 3, 4).

 Even with a divinely inspired call to action, the choice to follow God’s way or their own way still belongs to the human being.